knative-extensions/reconciler-test/README.md

 // TestMain is the first entry point for `go test`. func TestMain(m *testing.M) {
-	// We get a chance to parse flags to include our new flags for the
+	// We get a chance to parse flags to include the framework flags for the
 	// framework as well as any additional flags included in the integration. flag.Parse()